 If you are creating Insights reports that do not include pre-made elements, you might need to build a custom metric.
 You can write MAQL (Multi-Dimension Analytical Query Language) in Insights' Advanced Metric Editor to create custom metrics.

 This tip provides an overview of building your own custom metrics.
-For more in-depth information on using the Advanced Metric Editor, see GoodData's documentation Creating and using metrics.
+For more in-depth information on using the Advanced Metric Editor, see GoodData's documentation Get Started with Using MAQL to Write Metrics.
 For additional resources on using Insights, see Insights resources (Professional and Enterprise) .

 This tip contains the following sections: